 I forgot to post this back when it happened.
 Here's some music videos I like, thanks for looking and listening.
 Thanks to Julie for asking me to contribute!!

 a super rad Toronto lady.
 She has sweet records and is a joy to hang

 with.
 I am proud to call Alicia a Garbage Buddy.
 Here are her picks for

 this edition of DJ Garbage Body’s Buddies.
 Enjoy, lovelies! xo DJ GB

-Very angry and sad over the ongoing police brutality and systemic racism that allows young innocent black men, such as Michael Brown, not only to be murdered, but for their murderers to walk free.
+Very angry and sad over the ongoing police brutality and systemic racism that allows black men, such as Michael Brown, not only to be murdered, but for their murderers to walk free.
 I made a poster that can be printed out and photocopied, please use it however you like, online or plastered up on the street.

 it's 11" x 17" which is a standard size for most photocopiers, you can also resize it.

 Soooo I am here in beautiful Berkeley, California for the month doing a residency, this is my first screenprint made at Kala.
 I've been very inspired by the plant life, with huge succulents just growing on ordinary street corners.
 You can't really tell from this image but the top is metallic bronze, I think this gradient looks like lifesaver candies.